 Death penalty: It’s clear that the use of the death penalty is not wielded in a justice way in the US, so minimally advocate and legal reform is needed.
 Beyond that, I lean toward abolishing the death penalty since we have numerous example of innocent people being erroneously convinced… with no way to reverse that.
 Even if someone is guilty I am divided.
 On the one hand I believe in the value of each human and the chance for redemption.
 On the other hand some crimes are so heinous and leave some people alive is inviting a great risk of them continuing to violate people.

 Abortion: I believe that we should do everything possible to discourage abortions.
 The first step is to prevent unwanted pregnancies from occurring in the first place.
 Second, providing alternatives to abortion for people who aren’t prepared to keep a baby, but want their baby to live.
 I think it should be permitted in the case of rape or the mother’s life is threatened… beyond that I am not sure.
 I would like to see abortion be discouraged.
 I don’t think criminalization is the answer.
 What is the answer?
 I don’t know.

 Euthanasia: I believe terminating a life because it’s not “high enough quality” / “productive” is a very slippery slope.
 Who says when a life isn’t worth living.
 How do they know?
 There are numerous people that some would say should be terminated who had a profound impact and/or found joy in spite of some severe condition.
-At the same time, medical technology has enabled us to preserve a physical body, even when it seems all traces of a person are gone, or when there is nothing left, providing only the illusion of life for the person who is actually dead, while at the same time causing great expense and possible pain for those left behind.
+At the same time, medical technology has enabled us to preserve a physical body, even when it seems all traces of a person are gone.
+In other words, the person being “alive” is an illusion, while at the same time causing great expense and possible pain for those left behind.
 Everyone is going to face physical death… we should insure that when that time comes that it is as humane as possible.
 I believe in a hospice approach is appropriate at some point.

 Have Life’s Physical Necessities